 Prior to becoming the independent nonprofit BARCS in 2005, the animal shelter was known as the Baltimore City Municipal Animal Shelter.
-Then and now, the shelter served over 655,000 residents and 350,000 companion animals.
+The shelter serves over 655,000 residents.
 Like many city agencies, the animal shelter had to compete with other agencies for the limited funding and resources available through the Baltimore city government.
 This meant that the animal shelter was often placed as a last priority and as a result, it was woefully underfunded and understaffed.
 This translated into poor husbandry practices, poor customer service, a poorly maintained building, and astonishingly low adoption rates.

 In response to the need to improve the shelter and make the conditions more humane, Baltimore City committed to dividing the shelter into two separate organizations: The Bureau of Animal Control and Baltimore Animal Rescue and Care Shelter, Inc. (BARCS).
-The Bureau of Animal Control remained a public city agency responsible for responding to all animal issues outside of the shelter.
-The Bureau's responsibilities include bringing strays to the animal shelter, impounding vicious animals, investigating rabid animal reports, handling enforcement of animal laws, and responding to animal cruelty complaints.
+The Bureau of Animal Control remained a public city agency responsible for responding to animal issues outside of the shelter.
+The Bureau's responsibilities include handling enforcement of animal laws and responding to animal cruelty complaints.

 The new organization, BARCS, was officially formed and recognized as a 501(c)(3) nonprofit organization in 2005 and was tasked with the operation of the shelter itself.
-The board of directors consisted of a small group of community members and government officials.
+The board of directors consisted of a small group of community members.
 The Board hired an acting executive director to begin the shelter's transformation.
 In 2006, BARCS became the responsible organization for overseeing all shelter operations and programs.
 In 2007, all shelter staff became BARCS employees and the shelter increased its hours of operations.
 New employees were hired, husbandry practices were improved, life-saving programs and services were created, and facility improvements were made.
-BARCS significantly increased the number of animals saved from 240 dogs and cats in 2005 (under Animal Control), to over 8,000 in 2015.
-From 2006 through 2015, BARCS has saved over 72,000 dogs and cats.
+BARCS significantly increased the number of animals saved from 240 dogs and cats in 2005 (under Animal Control), to more than 8,000 annually.
+From 2006 through 2020, BARCS has saved over 108,000 dogs and cats.

 Today, BARCS is an open admission shelter that serves the citizens and animals of Baltimore City.
-It is the largest companion animal shelter in Maryland, taking in over 11,000 dogs and cats and approximately 1,000 exotic species, wildlife, and small mammals each year.
+It is the largest companion animal shelter in Maryland, taking in over 10,000 dogs and cats and approximately 1,000 exotic species, wildlife, and small mammals each year.
 The animals that BARCS cares for are typically lost, abandoned, abused, neglected, or surrendered by their owners.
-The shelter's services include providing housing and care to homeless animals, public education and outreach, tracking lost and found pets, providing resources to help keep pets in their homes, offering low-cost vaccinations and microchips, and providing low cost or free spay/neuter surgery for owned pets and community cats.
+The shelter's services include providing housing and care to homeless animals, tracking lost and found pets, providing resources to help keep pets in their homes, offering low-cost vaccinations and microchips, and providing low cost or free spay/neuter surgery for owned pets and community cats.
 BARCS also provides families the opportunity to adopt a companion animal that is spayed/neutered, vaccinated, and in need of a permanent loving home.

-Each year BARCS makes progress toward its vision that no healthy or treatable animals be euthanized in Baltimore City.
-BARCS' compassionate employees and dedicated volunteers operate a foster program to care for sick, injured, and underage animals, and to help with space constraints; a rescue network to transfer animals to other organizations; a volunteer program to assist in all areas of the shelter; and an offsite adoption program to make adoptable animals accessible to the public.
-The shelter's medical team and animal care staff provides care and enrichment to the animals.
+BARCS is successfully saving all healthy, friendly animals and each year makes progress toward its vision that no treatable animals be euthanized in Baltimore City and that all pets can stay with their families.
+BARCS' compassionate employees and dedicated volunteers operate a foster program to care for sick, injured, and underage animals, and to help with space constraints; a rescue network to transfer animals to other organizations; a volunteer program to assist in all areas of the shelter; a lost and found program to reunite lost pets; a resource program to help keep pets with their families; and an offsite adoption program to make adoptable animals even more accessible to the public.
+The shelter's medical team and animal care and training staff provides extensive care and enrichment to the animals.